btemplep/authzee/README.md

 - `resource_action` is the full name of the action for the request. `<class name>.<enum member>`
 - `parent_resources` and `child_resources` are JSON objects that include all of the parent and child resource types class names as keys, and the value of each is an array.
 - Any child or parent resources will be serialized and added to the array of their respective parent or child resource types.
+- `context` - additional data provided by the grant.

 The above json is used as the data in `jmespath.search()`, along with the jmespath expression from the grant used as the expression.